-It was founded in 1995 as the first stand-alone non-profit invertebrate zoo in the whole country.
-The large zoo encompasses 30,000 square feet on an 11 acre landscape.
-It aims to be the leading research, conservation and education institution on earth for invertebrates.
 Through entertaining and educating they hope the public will understand the necessity of preserving the threatened habitats in the tropics and around the world.

 Exhibits

-Outdoor Gardens & Nature Trail – Well managed gardens are built to attract butterflies and beneficial insects, during all their life stages.
-From May to October the flowers provide nectar to butterflies.
+Outdoor Gardens & Nature Trail – Well-managed gardens are built to attract butterflies and beneficial insects, during all their life stages.
+From May to October, the flowers provide nectar to butterflies.
 In addition to carefully selected plant specifies that help the invertebrates, the gardens are home to drought-tolerant, sunny perennials.
-Watch the tiny local animals in action on an outdoor nature hike.

 Water’s Edge – This exhibit showcases the world of underwater invertebrates.
 These dependent animals range in size from tiny shrimps to giant squid.
-They offer a touch tank, which is just like a petting zoo, except with sea stars, hermit crabs and horseshoe crabs in Atlantic and Pacific Ocean tide pools.
+They offer a touch tank, which is just like a petting zoo, except with sea stars, hermit crabs, and horseshoe crabs in Atlantic and Pacific Ocean tide pools.

 Wings of the Tropics – This vibrant, tropical observatory is home to 1,600 butterflies, from the earth’s various rainforests.
-It covers 7,200 square foot and creates rainforest environment that’s has more than 200 plant species.
+It covers 7,200 square feet and creates a rainforest environment that has more than 200 plant species.
 In addition to butterflies, you’ll find turtles, fish, and other warm, moist-loving creatures.
-Each week they buy 600-1000 butterfly chrysalids from rainforest farms, which contributes $80,000 annually to sustainable farms in endangered ecosystems.

 Butterflies at Chatfield – Chatfield Farms houses a unique, seasonal butterfly house, with local species.
-They include native wallowtails, monarchs, mourning cloaks and painted ladies, as well as 50 indigenous plant species.
+They include native swallowtails, monarchs, mourning cloaks, and painted ladies, as well as 50 indigenous plant species.
 Another 20 non-native plants were chosen for their butterfly nectar quality.
-It’s run through a partnership with the Denver Botanic Gardens.
-It’s open daily from May 27th through September 24th.

 Special Events